-Using the BAL101 passive video balun transmitter and receiver.
+Using the BAL550 and BAL555 active video balun transmitter and receiver.

 The balun requires a pair of cores in the CAT5 cable to send each video signal down, and there will be a balun at each end of the CAT5 cable.
 One balun converts the unbalanced signal to balanced for communication across the CAT5 balanced twisted pair and the second balun converts the balanced signal to an unbalanced signal.
 Therefore two baluns are always required.
-The transmission distance is up to 300 metres but please refer to previous details.
+The BAL550 is an active video transmitter and must be matched with a BAL555 active receiver.
+The transmission distance is up to 600 metres used with a Passive balun and up to 1200 metres with an Active balun.

-- Step 1- Run in your CAT5 cable.
+Step 1- Run in your CAT5 cable.
 This needs to be run between your camera and the rest of your CCTV equipment.
 One CAT5 cable with 4 pairs can theoretically carry 4 video signals, one per each pair of cores.
-It is good practice to run in more CAT5 cable than you actually need as this gives tremendous flexibility to add extra cameras, audio feeds etc. - Step 2- Identify the various matched pairs within the CAT5 cable.
-Four pair CAT5 cable has 4 easy to identify pairs. - Step 3 Connect the SAME matched pair of cores to both the passive video baluns using the terminal connections.
+It is good practice to run in more CAT5 cable than you actually need as this gives tremendous flexibility to add extra cameras, audio feeds etc.

+Step 2- Identify the various matched pairs within the CAT5 cable.
+Four pair CAT5 cable has 4 easy to identify pairs.

+Step 3 - Connect the SAME matched pair of cores to both the active/passive video transmitter baluns using the terminal connections or RJ45.
 Always adopt the same standard using the SOLID colour core as "-" and the striped core as "+" when connecting to the balun terminals.
-It does not matter which pair of cores you choose to use but they must be a matched pair and you must get the polarity of the cores correct at the baluns. - Step 4 Use BNC-BNC leads to connect from the BAL101 receiver to the DVR.
+It does not matter which pair of cores you choose to use but they must be a matched pair and you must get the polarity of the cores correct at the baluns.

+Step 4 - Use BNC-BNC leads to connect from the BAL555 receiver to the DVR.
+You have video loopthroughs providing two video outputs.